vinodkumar007-lang/vinodkumar007-lang/README.md

             // Check if the blob already exists (based on the blob name) if (blobClient.exists()) {
-                System.out.println("The file already exists in Azure Blob Storage.
+                logger.info("The file already exists in Azure Blob Storage.
 Updating the content...");
             }

             // ⬇️ Download the file from the provided file location (URL from Kafka) try (InputStream inputStream = new URL(fileLocation).openStream()) {
-                // Upload or overwrite the file to Azure Blob Storage blobClient.upload(inputStream, inputStream.available(), true); // Overwrite if exists System.out.println("✅ File uploaded successfully to Azure Blob Storage: " + blobClient.getBlobUrl());
+                // Upload or overwrite the file to Azure Blob Storage blobClient.upload(inputStream, inputStream.available(), true); // Overwrite if exists logger.info("✅ File uploaded successfully to Azure Blob Storage: {}", blobClient.getBlobUrl());
             } catch (IOException e) {
-                throw new RuntimeException("❌ Error downloading the file from the provided URL", e);
+                throw new IOException("❌ Error downloading the file from the provided URL", e);
             }

             // 🔐 Generate SAS Token with 24-hour read access